c0yote/mountain-jackal/README.md

 This section will explain how to setup the development environment for the application.

-:warning: Python 3.4 is required until a bug is resolved for 3.5 or greater. :warning:
+:warning: **Python 3.4.4** is required until a bug is resolved for 3.5 or greater. :warning:

 Change to the project directory and create the virtual environment:
 ```